Mandorath/ansible_workshop_101_sue/tasks.md

 cd ansible_workshop_101_sue
 ```

-## Task 3. **Configure the ansiblenode0x in the inventory provided to you in the root of the GIT repository.
-Debug any problems you encounter when running ansible.**
+## Task 3. **Configure the ansiblenode0x in the inventory provided to you in the root of the GIT repository.**
 Please check the inventory file, make sure the ansible host matches the DNS/host names of the VMs you added to the hosts file in task 2.
 You can find the inventory file in inventory/acceptance/hosts.yml